ga4gh/data-security/AAI/AAIConnectProfile.md

         1. Access tokens for GA4GH use MUST be in [this format](#ga4gh-jwt-format).

-        2. MAY have a limited set of claims with a larger list of claims accessed in /userinfo.
+        2. Access tokens do not contain GA4GH claims directly in the access token.

-        3. Broker MUST include a "ga4gh_userinfo_claims" claim as an array of string claim names that can be retrieved via /userinfo in the [GA4GH-specified format](#ga4gh-jwt-format), or include the empty list if there are no further claims.
+        3. Broker MUST include a `ga4gh_userinfo_claims` claim as an array of string claim names that can be retrieved via /userinfo in the [GA4GH-specified format](#ga4gh-jwt-format), or include the empty list if there are no further claims.

-            1. The Identity Broker MAY return a subset of claims indicated by "ga4gh_userinfo_claims".
+            1. The Identity Broker MAY return a subset of claims indicated by `ga4gh_userinfo_claims`.
 If a claim is an array or an object, the Identity Broker MAY return a subset of elements or fields.

             2. For example, the user may not agree to release some claims or some